University of Indonesia: History

-The rector of the Universitas Indonesia (July 2007), Prof Dr der.soz.
-Gumilar Rusliwa Somantri, is the youngest leader among university presidents in Indonesia.
-He has been elected to and serves on the board of directors of the Association of Pacific Rim Universities (APRU).

 According to the 2008 survey of Globe Asia, UI ranked number first among the top universities in Indonesia.
 This report has been supported by a leading Indonesian magazine Tempo, which carried out a survey and analysis to rank universities and education in Indonesia.
 Universitas Indonesia has improved its research collaboration with international partners.

 In August 2008, the university won the Indonesia ICT award for the smart campus with best content and application.
 In terms of accessibility and connectivity, Universitas Indonesia has won an award because 90% of the university's area is covered by IT infrastructure and services with its 305 Mbit/s. connection to the Internet, and its 155 Mbit/s. connection to the Indonesia Higher Education Research Network (Inherent).

 Logo and philosophy

 The earliest form of the logo of Universitas Indonesia was created in 1952 by Sumaxtono (a.k.a.
 Sumartono), a student from the 1951 Art Department class, Faculty of Engineering, at the time known as the Fakulteit Teknik Universiteit Indonesia, in Bandung.

 The logo is the kala-makara, a symbol of the two sources of energy in nature.
 Kala is the energy from above (the power of the sun), while makara represents the energy from below (the power of the Earth).
 The two powers are combined and stylized into a symbol that represents the function of Universitas Indonesia as a source of knowledge.

 The logo of Universitas Indonesia carries the following interpretation: